From Size and Fit to Safety Technology, We Guide You Through the Features that Really Matter

 Standard Bike Helmets vs. Multi-Sport Skater Style

 Skater-style and standard bicycle helmets each have their pros and cons.
 Traditional bicycle helmets are lighter, have more vents and are more adjustable, but are not dual-certified and can be harder to fit odd-shaped heads.
 Skater-style helmets are generally heavy, lack a visor, have less vents and are less likely to have dial-in adjustments, but they also offer more coverage, can be dual-certified and tend to fit odd-sized heads better.

 Toddler Helmets: Flat Back for Trailers and Child Bike Seats

 If you plan on riding with your kids in a trailer or bike seat, a helmet with a flat, smooth back will help to prevent it from sliding forward during a ride.
-The Baby Nutty, Lazer Bob and Specialized Small Fry Toddler are certified for ages 1+ and have a flattened back to prevent a child’s head from being pushed forward in a trailer or seat.
+The Baby Nutty and Lazer Bob are certified for ages 1+ and have a flattened back to prevent a child’s head from being pushed forward in a trailer or seat.